day-atday/pscheck/README.md

             [-CaptureNew] [-AllInfo]

-[-SearchProcess] Search a process by name, if 'all' it's used as the name of the process it checks for every running process [-CaptureNew]  Captures all running processes since it's execution [-AllInfo] Can be used with CaptureNew to display all information [-OutFile] Can be used with -SearchProcess to create a file with the output
+[-SearchProcess] Searches a process by name, if 'all'
+                 it's used as the name of the process or left empty it checks for every running process [-CaptureNew]  Captures all running processes since it's execution [-AllInfo] Can be used with CaptureNew to display all information [-OutFile] Can be used with -SearchProcess to create a file with the output